 The Center is committed to supporting these students, particularly in their research endeavors.
 “We train them.
 We want them to be hands-on and capable, which doesn’t happen at every university,” Wolf says.
 “We also foster a strong collaborative culture of safety in our labs, which is something we are very proud of.”

-She is equally proud of the students’ generosity with their time, skills, and knowledge, as well as their willingness to share what they know with others, whether it’s safety training or operating various lab machinery.
-“Every one of them is so grateful for their opportunities that they pay it forward or back.
+She is equally proud of the students’ generosity with their time, skills, and knowledge, as well as their willingness to share what they know with others, whether it’s safely training peers or operating various lab machines.
+“Every one of them is so grateful for their opportunities that they pay it forward or backward.
 They’re just so generous and gracious.”

 “We have the advantage.
 3D printing is the best thing that’s happened to metallurgy in years,” Wolf says.
 “We have an outreach tool, if you will.
 We have a technique—even if it’s just desktop plastic 3D printing—that’s so visual and so accessible.
 For $300 to $500, you can have a desktop 3D printer.”